-MATHEMATICS - EXTENSION 1 - Category A
+MATHEMATICS - EXTENSION 1

-Mathematics Extension 1 is a 1 unit Board-developed course focused on enabling students to develop a thorough understanding of and competence in further aspects of mathematics.
+Mathematics Extension 1 is a 1 unit Board-developed course.

+The Mathematics Extension 1 course is focused on enabling students to develop a thorough understanding of and competence in further aspects of mathematics.
 The course provides opportunities to develop rigorous mathematical arguments and proofs, and to use mathematical models more extensively.